 - Identity-tier policies enable the automated testing of policies.
 Policies that are independent of infrastructure can be tested by merely exercising the application and observing the outcomes (e.g., trace the sequence of service calls and requests or responses instead of configuring the infrastructure correctly for test runs). - Identity-tier policies enable "policy as code" (PaC).
-With the availability of tools for the declarative specification of policies through PaC, identity-tier policies can be defined and implemented by incorporating the code into automated workflows, such as CI/CD pipelines. - Identity-tier policies enable granular (fine-grained) access control by providing visibility into application call sequences/interdependencies and data flows through request-level tracking, which enables the enforcement of security policies for application traffic that is both north-south and east-west, irrespective of the environment (e.g., corporate data center or cloud infrastructure). - 729 Additional advantages include: - Write once, enforce everywhere This means that policy can span environments and topologies (i.e., write a policy once, and enforce it everywhere) rather than bespoke policies per environment. - Human-readable primitives The written policies use human-understandable primitives (e.g., "service A can call service B") rather than network-oriented primitives (e.g., "10.1.2.3/30 is allowed to call 10.100.2.3/30 on port 8080").
-This context is critical since the lack of context for rules is a key reason for the lack of agility around traditional network policy. - 738 • Contextual intent is codified in a single policy - There is a single policy, not a set of 739 policies that need to be pieced together to understand their intent.
-A human can read a 740 policy like "the front-end service is allowed to call 'GET /foo' on the back-end service" 741 and understand the access that the policy intends to convey even if, for example, the front 742 end is deployed in the cloud and the back end is deployed on-premises.
-It is significantly 743 harder to read a set of network peering and firewall rules that allow communication 744 across the DMZ for a set of subnets and understand the access that the policy intends to 745 convey.
-In turn, this means it is harder to write the wrong policy and easier for a human 746 to understand when a policy is incorrect.
+With the availability of tools for the declarative specification of policies through PaC, identity-tier policies can be defined and implemented by incorporating the code into automated workflows, such as continuous integration/continuous delivery (CI/CD) pipelines. - Identity-tier policies enable fine-grained access control by providing visibility into application call sequences/interdependencies and data flows through request-level tracking, which enables the enforcement of security policies for application traffic that is both north-south and east-west, irrespective of the environment (e.g., corporate data center or cloud infrastructure).

+Additional advantages include:

+- Write once, enforce everywhere This means that policy can span environments and topologies (i.e., write a policy once and enforce it everywhere) rather than bespoke policies per environment. - Human-readable primitives The written policies use human-understandable primitives (e.g., "service A can call service B") rather than network-oriented primitives (e.g., "10.1.2.3/30 is allowed to call 10.100.2.3/30 on port 8080").
+This context is critical since the lack of context for rules is a key reason for the lack of agility around traditional network policy. - Contextual intent is codified in a single policy There is a single policy rather than a set of policies that need to be pieced together to understand their intent.
+A human can read a policy like "the front-end service is allowed to call 'GET /foo' (a method) on the back-end service" and understand the access that the policy intends to convey even if, for example, the front end is deployed in the cloud and the back end is deployed on-premises.
+It is significantly harder to read and understand a set of network peering and firewall rules that allow communication across the DMZ for a set of subnets.
+In turn, this means it is harder to write the wrong policy and easier for a human to understand when a policy is incorrect.

-747 Identity-tier policies enable only valid network traffic between the various component services of the application due to the mutual authentication and authorization of the service identities, thusenabling the goals of ZTNA to be met.
+Identity-tier policies enable only valid network traffic between the various component services of the application due to the mutual authentication and authorization of the service identities, thus enabling the goals of zero trust network access (ZTNA) to be met.